 The Bank seeks to foster a good risk management culture and has established a sound risk management system, covering risk management policies and procedures, organisational structure and information system, providing appropriate processes and methodologies for the overall objectives of risk management.
 The Bank's business departments, functional and risk management department, and internal audit office constitute the "three lines of defence" for its risk management.
 The Bank has maintained close co-ordination and communications among its "three lines of defence", each also focusing on their own designated responsibilities.
 The Bank's business departments, as the first line of defence, are directly responsible for risk management.
-The functional and risk management department at the Bank's head office, being the second line of defence, are responsible for establishing risk management.
+The functional and risk management department at the Bank's head office, being the second line of defence, are responsible for establishing risk management policies and procedures, and co-ordinating, supporting, supervising and reporting risk management.
 The internal audit office, as the third line of defence, is responsible for evaluating the adequacy and effectiveness of its risk management policies and procedures.